SPS action plan

 Development of an SPS Action Plan for Cambodia

-The FAO project team and national task force developed an SPS Action Plan, which included a set of recommendations on immediate and longer term actions to improve the operation and performance of the SPS management system in Cambodia.
+The FAO project team and national task force developed an SPS Action Plan, which included a set of recommendations on immediate and long-term actions to improve the operation and performance of the SPS management system in Cambodia.
 The Action Plan addressed key strategic needs to improve SPS capacity, including the merits of creating new arrangements to group biosecurity functions more closely and to consolidate food safety functions in a stand-alone agency.
 It also identified specific initiatives to improve SPS functions based on strengthening inspection and testing capacity along the food chain.
 Indicative priorities and cost categorization are set out for 66 individual projects under some 44 headings.
 The Action Plan identified as next steps the formulation of an implementation strategy, to be followed by the design and costing of specific programme activities (including development of a Laboratory Action Plan to rationalise and enhance diagnostic capability).
 It anticipated that support for these steps would be available from the donor community.
-The Action Plan was submitted to the Senior Minister/Minister of Commerce, and presented to the Sub-steering Committee on Trade Development and Trade-related Investment.
+The Action Plan was submitted to the Senior Minister/Minister of Commerce, and presented to the Sub-Steering Committee on Trade Development and Trade-related Investment.
 The Minister of Commerce endorsed the Action Plan for implementation in January 2011.

 Ensure government commitment on follow-up